BlackyDrum/ai-tutor/README.md

 ```
 $ cd chatbot
 ```
 3. **Install the dependencies.
-You will be asked to provide a valid Nova username and License Key:**
+You will be asked to provide a valid Nova Username and License Key.
+More information [here](https://nova.laravel.com/docs/installation.html):**
 ```
 $ composer install
 ```